Understanding Cubic Feet

 At Paige Logistics, we treat each lineal foot of the trailer deck (floor) as equivalent to 64 cu. ft.
 (8′ x 8′ x 1’ = 64 cu. ft.) or 640 lbs.

+This works out to 3392 cu. ft. for a trailer.
 Sometimes skids are so irregular and awkward that nothing can be loaded on top, so the tariff has a rule for that.

 When factories load head-loads, they cannot be touched, so rates are based on lineal feet used, and converted to weight or cube, as noted above.